StanPlatinum/occlum-vs-graphene/Steps.md

 ./run_occlum.sh
 ```

-You will be in a occlum container instance.
+Press ENTER, you will be in a occlum container instance.

 ```
+cd occlum-vs-graphene
-cd /root/occlum/
+cd occlum
 ```

 You will see `pipe` and `spawn` among those examples.